aliceITR/projects/README.md

 # Projects that I have worked on

-**This repository has multpile projects that I have worked on throughout my years at the University of Wyoming.**
+###This repository has multpile projects that I have worked on throughout my years at the University of Wyoming.

+**The projects currently included in this repository:**

 - Simple_Linux_File_System
   - This program was introduced as a way to understand how an file system works.
 Its main focus was on how does a file system store data and how can that data be accessed.